draftedreality/draftedreality.tv/README.md

 # Development

-- Run `bun dev` to start the backend Convex server.
+- Run `cd backend && bun run dev` to start the backend Convex server.
-- Run `bun run dashboard` to open the Convex dashboard.
+- Run `cd backend && bun run dashboard` to open the Convex dashboard.
 - Run `cd mobile && bun run start` to start the mobile app.
 - Run `cd mobile && bun run ios` to build and run the mobile app on iOS.
 - Run `cd mobile && bun run android` to build and run the mobile app on Android.